oswee/ansible/README.md

 # Oswee Ansible Collection

-This is NOT PRODUCTION READY collection.
+This is NOT PRODUCTION READY collection!
-Some of roles are specific to particular usecases.
+Some of roles are specific to my particular usecases.

 Most likely You don't want to use this collection ATM.

 ## Usage

-Include the collection in your projects collections.yml file and import it.
+Include the collection in your project collections.yml file and import it.

 ```bash
 ansible-galaxy collection install -r collections.yml -f
 ```

 `-f` flag will force collection upgrade.

 To test the role use